AdamMorgan778/CASA0018-Apple-Classification/README.md

 <img width="251" alt="MobileNetV2" src="https://user-images.githubusercontent.com/73647889/232118629-3c9b290b-a688-4ebb-bcce-d3648d6fc532.png">

 ## Data Collection
 The data was collected in batches of 40 photos containing a 50% split between lady pink and granny smith apples.
 I increased the training data incrementally until the training set was 200 photos.
+The test set contained a total of 35 photos.
+This allowed me to see how results improve as the training data set increases.

-The photos were taken using the OV7675 camera – The photos image width was 160 and image height was 120 before being resized to 96x96 to be compatible with transfer learning.
-The data was then pre-processed and normalized, and the colour depth used was RGB.
+The photos were taken using the OV7675 camera – The photos image width was 160 and image height was 120 before being resized to 96x96 to be compatible with transfer learning, the smaller image size also makes the process of image classification less resource hungry.
+The data were then pre-processed and normalized.
+Colour plays a large role in the classification of apples, so the colour depth was set to RGB.

-Photos were taken with different backgrounds, on different surfaces, light conditions, various camera distances from the apple, and a variety of angles.
+Photos were taken with different backgrounds, on different surfaces, in light conditions, various camera distances from the apple, and a variety of angles.
+The figure below showcases a few of the pictures taken with the OV7675 in the training dataset.

 ![Apple Photos](https://user-images.githubusercontent.com/73647889/232118661-cec8043e-4380-4b00-b42e-8d301534d8d4.PNG)